mahadevTW/py-loan/README.md

    - Ensure `requirements.txt` is in the root directory
    - Verify `gunicorn` is in requirements.txt
    - Check that `DATABASE_URL` is set in environment variables
+   - **Python 3.13 Issue**: If you see psycopg2 import errors, ensure `runtime.txt` specifies Python 3.11

 ### Environment Variables Reference